 Pre-Screening Candidates

-After defining the job requirements, the next step is to review the resumes and applications.
-This pre-screening process can aid in reducing the number of candidates and identifying the most suitable ones for the position.
+After defining the development position requirements, the next step is to review the resumes and applications.

 Conducting the Interview